copperlight/scalaplat-skeleton/README.md

 There are a few tests which exercise the API routes.

-Build the project and run tests with `make`, which runs the `build` target.
+Build the project, run tests and validation with `make`, which runs the `build` target.

 Add license headers and fix `scalafmt` warnings with `make format`.